ec-europa/eubfr-data-lake/docs/cookbook/aggregation/projects-aggregation-by-country-code-nuts-exists.md

 # Aggregate projects by location (Geo Centroid computing with NUTS code)

-Similar to the regular [Geo Centroid Aggregation](./projects-aggregation-by-country-code.md), this example request will add a query that checks if the filed **nuts** exists in the document.
+Similar to the regular [Geo Centroid Aggregation](./projects-aggregation-by-country-code.md), this example request will add a query that checks if the field **nuts** exists in the document.
 The Exists Query will match all non-null values.

 * Endpoint: `https://PROJECTS_INDEX/project/_search`
 * Method: `POST`